Qovery/qovery-client-python/docs/VariableMainCallsApi.md

 Create a variable alias

-- Allows you to add an alias at the level defined in the request body on an existing variable having a higher scope, in order to customize its key. - You have to specify a key in the request body and the scope and the parent id of the alias - The system will create a new variable at the requested level with the same value as the one corresponding to the variable id in the path - The response body will contain the newly created variable - Information regarding the aliased_variable will be exposed in the \"aliased_variable\" or in the \"aliased_secret\" field of the newly created variable - Only 1 alias level is allowed.
-You can't create an alias on an alias
+- Allows you to create an alias of one of the existing variables. - You have to specify an alias (key) in the request body, the scope and the parent id of the alias (project id, environment id or service id) - The system will create a new variable at the requested level with the same value as the one corresponding to the variable id passed as path parameter. - The response body will contain the newly created variable - Information regarding the aliased_variable will be exposed in the \"aliased_variable\" or in the \"aliased_secret\" field of the newly created variable - You can't create an alias on an alias

 ### Example